 Most dogs can handle a quick car ride, and will even get excited about it.
 Others may not like the idea one iota.
 Non-medical solutions like a Thundershirt sometimes work well for anxiousness.
 It could also be that your pooch doesn’t have the proper positioning, making them feel insecure.
 In other words, there could be simple solution instead of Bonine.

 Can I Give My Dog Bonine?
-Answer: With Vet Approval
+Answer: With vet approval

-If your dog had one or two bad experiences with traveling, you might not want to write them off completely.
-They might just need to be eased into it.
-If you started off with a long trip they might not have been ready for it.
-Most dogs like a good car ride, and can’t help but stick their heads out the window.
+If your dog has only had one or two bad experiences with traveling, don’t write them off completely.
+They may just need to be eased into travel.
+If you started off with a long trip, they might not have been ready for it.
+Most dogs like a good car ride and can’t help but stick their heads out the window.